In re Garlock Sealing Technologies, LLC: Civil RICO suit

 According to an article in Legal Newsline, "The defendants deny the assertions in the lawsuit and believe critical evidence to prove their allegations include documents including at least three New York law firms – meaning the necessary evidence is located in New York."
 As the civil RICO act case heated up, more legal scholars began to follow the case and its far reaching implications for tort liability.
 Additionally, the U.S. Department of Justice filed an opinion in the case saying that Garlock's use of the 2019 filing procedure was correct, and Judge Hodges granting of disclosure of that information also correct, the judge erred in granting further access, and asked that his decision be reversed.

-In March 2016, Garlock voluntary dropped the RICO claims against Plaintiffs' attorneys and a federal judge agreed to stay the cases.
+In March 2016, Garlock voluntarily dropped the RICO claims against Plaintiffs' attorneys and a federal judge agreed to stay the cases.
 As part of the greater settlement package the action will be dismissed with prejudice.